 Underground mining poses a number of threats including fires, methane outbreaks or seismic tremors and bumps.
 An automatic system for… Continue

 Added by Emmanuelle Rieuf on November 23, 2016 at 7:00pm —

 Guest blog by Sebastian Raschka.
 Sebastian Raschka is the author of the bestselling book “Python Machine Learning.”
 As a Ph.D. candidate at Michigan State University, he is developing new computational methods in the field of computational biology.
 Sebastian has many years of experience with coding in… Continue

 Added by Vincent Granville on November 23, 2016 at 10:00am —

 If you were to ask people whose work revolves around business technology, they would probably describe this as the Times of the Great Migration.
-The migration in question is the one from the traditional desktop business software solutions to those that are cloud-based or… Continue
+The migration in question is the one from the traditional desktop business software solutions to those that are cloud-based or provided as a service.

 Added by Nate Vickery on November 23, 2016 at 12:00am —

 Guest blog by James Kobielus.
 James is IBM's Big Data Evangelist.
 He is an industry veteran who spearheads IBM's thought leadership activities in big data, data science, enterprise data warehousing, advanced analytics, Hadoop, business intelligence, data management, and next best action technologies.
 Prior to joining IBM, he was a leading industry analyst, with firms including Forrester Research,… Continue